thacherT1D/webdevstuff/Data_Structures__Algorithms/Trees.desc.md

 ### Practice - Discuss and Reflect

+Draw examples of the following facts about trees:

+* The __height__ of a tree is equal to the longest path from root to leaf.
+* In a tree with N nodes, there will always be N-1 edges.
+* There is always a __single path__ from the __root node__ to any other node in the tree.

 Answer these questions:

 * How does this differ from doing binary search in a sorted Array?